subb16/Data_Mining_Project/README.md

 Also earlier, we incorporated a neural network (NN) for refining the clustering results.
 However, we experimented with a simplified approach by directly clustering all the points without employing a neural network for post-processing.
 This streamlined approach eliminated the additional complexity introduced by the neural network training and inference process.

  ## Result
-By implementing these modifications, there was a substantial enhancement in the kaggle performance.
-The new methodology resulted in a notable increase in the Kaggle score from 0.25 to 0.2791.
+The new methodology resulted in a notable increase in the Kaggle score from 0.14390to **0.2791**.